qri-io/rfcs/text/0002-qri_dataset_definition.md

 ### `body`
 Body is the principle content of a dataset.
-A dataset body is the subject which all other fields describe and qualify.
+A dataset body is the subject about which all other fields describe and qualify.

 Supported Data Formats: